-The American Studies Program sponsors a series of road trips every year.
-These trips introduce Vanderbilt students to the rich cultural resources and pressing issues of our city and region.
+The American Studies Program has sponsored a series of road trips to introduce Vanderbilt students to the rich cultural resources and pressing issues of our city and region.
 Each journey is led by a faculty expert and includes a discussion component, usually over a meal.
 Travel and meal expenses are covered by the program.
 We welcome all students and faculty.

 Nashville Environmental Justice